rasel-mahmud-dev/google-calendar-clone/readme.md

 Create custom calendar without any 3rd party library inspired by google.
 Built custom calendar using dayjs.

+This calendar helps in creating meetings, managing day-to-day activities, and serving other purposes for this company.
+I was inspired by Google Calendar while developing it.
+The calendar was built using ReactJS, SCSS, dayjs, and Tailwind CSS.
+I used Context API for global state management.

 ## Features
 - User can create event, invited users who are registerd.
 - Month and day view.